Balls Out (2014 film)

-Balls Out is a 2014 American live-action/animated sports comedy film directed by Andrew Disney, based on a script by Bradley Jackson.
+Balls Out is a 2014 American sports comedy film directed by Andrew Disney, based on a script by Bradley Jackson.
 The film stars Jake Lacy, Beck Bennett, Jay Pharoah, Nikki Reed, Kate McKinnon, DC Pierson, Nick Kocher, Brian McElhaney, Nick Rutherford and Gabriel Luna, and focuses on a group of college seniors that decide to form an intramural football team before graduating.

 The film, originally titled Intramural, stars cast members of comedy groups Saturday Night Live, Derrick Comedy, BriTANicK, and Good Neighbor.
-The film was picked up by Metro-Goldwyn-Mayer and Orion Pictures and was given a limited release on film and video on demand on June 19, 2015.
+The film was picked up by Metro-Goldwyn-Mayer Pictures and Orion Pictures and was given a limited release on film and video on demand on June 19, 2015.

 Synopsis

 Caleb (Jake Lacy) is a fifth-year senior preparing to graduate.
 Not quite ready to settle into the life, expectations, and realities outside of his college, he decides that he wants to reassemble The Panthers, an intramural football team that had to shut down after one of the team members ended up getting partially paralyzed for life.
 Doing so is going to be far more difficult than he expected.